ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 ## Key Management
 The config server is enabled to encrypt with a symmetric or an asymmetric master key.
 The choice of which key you will need is within your security terms.
-The symmetric key is the easiest to set up but less secure than the asymmetric one.
+The symmetric key is the easiest way to set up but less secure than the asymmetric one.
 To set up a symmetric key, you just assign a string to the key holder.
 `encrypt.key=<key>`

-I can only recommend to use the asymmetric key with the RSA key-pair.
+I can only recommend using the RSA key-pair.
-To configure this asymmetric master key, we will need a keystore created by the keytool utility from the JDK.
+To configure thes asymmetric keys, we will need a keystore created by the keytool utility from the JDK.
 The public key will encrypt and the private key will decrypt your data.

 To create a keystore you can do something like this in your commandline: